 Not everyone will respond to your cold email.
 Most personalized cold email campaigns average a response rate of 9%.

-It’s numbers like this that make many people shy away from cold emailing.
-But there’s a simple trick to pushing those figures up and getting better conversion rates as well.
+It’s numbers like these that make many people shy away from cold emailing.
+But there’s a simple trick to push those figures up and get better conversion rates, too.

 That simple technique is following up.

-And just like your initial cold email, your follow-up email campaign must have a well-crafted subject line if it’s to be effective.
+And just as the case was with your initial cold email, your follow-up email campaign must have a well-crafted subject line if it’s to be effective.

 “Do you have any questions about…?”

 One of the reasons this subject line works well is that it reminds the prospect about your first email.
 It also gives them a gentle nudge to interact with you by asking any questions they may have.
-This helps overcome any inhibitions they may have about your product.
+This helps them overcome any reservations about your product.

 “The offer still stands.”